Modbus Configuration Manual

 ---|---|

 RetryCount | When no response has been received from a request, this is the number of times to retry sending the packet before setting the packet Online property to 0.
-Note that for TCP transports, RetryCount is unused, as the connection will be closed and reopened when transport errors occur. |
+Note that for TCP transports, RetryCount is unused, as the connection will be closed and reopened when transport errors or timeouts occur. |

 SendMode | How to send the data:

-Note that packets which are ready to send are sent on the next run as specified by the fs property. |
+Note that packets that are ready to send are sent on the next run as specified by the fs property. |

 Trigger | Only valid when SendMode is 'Trigger'.
 Change from 0 to 1 to trigger sending the packet. |